-The Lydia Project provides free services to women facing any type of cancer anywhere in the world.
+The Lydia Project provides free services to women any where facing any type of cancer.
 This support includes ongoing correspondence and encouragement every month for at least twelve months.
-Every woman receives a handmade tote made by the loving hands of volunteers and filled with encouraging items.

-Lydia also provides rent, utility, and prescription assistance to women who are unable to afford these basic expenses while undergoing cancer treatment and who reside in Georgia's Burke, Columbia, McDuffie and Richmond Counties; and South Carolina's Aiken and Edgefield Counties.
+Locally, Lydia grants funds for rent, utility, medical supplies, and prescription assistance to women who are unable to afford these basic expenses while undergoing cancer treatment and who reside in Georgia's Burke, Columbia, McDuffie and Richmond Counties; and South Carolina's Aiken and Edgefield Counties.

 Women needing overnight stay to receive cancer treatment or testing in the CSRA find incredible help from Lydia's lodging services.
 The ten bedroom facility with twenty beds and a private bathroom for each room provides a retreat environment for women and their caregivers.
 Women who reside more than thirty miles from Augusta or Aiken can stay at the Daksha Chudgar Lydia House for closer proximity to their physician or treatment site.

 Every woman served receives a handmade, designer tote filled with encouraging items and Lydia's copyrighted journal.
 Although each tote is unique in design, all are carried by a purple handle that is a visual bond between women coping with cancer.